Namanj/Mortgage-Market-Tri-Analysis/README.md

 I worked with data from Shubham Housing Finance, a firm in India that has given out more than USD $150 Million as loans over the past 5 years.

 My goal was to use data science to help the firm optimize its usage of capital, both in its loan allocation process and in its expansion.
-I decided to break this broad goal down into 3 specific goals:
+I decided to break this broad goal down into 3 individual more specific goals:
 1) Build a classifier that predicts the probability that a customer will default on their loan
 2) Recommend new office locations which maximize growth potential
 3) Forecast upcoming amount of business over the next quarter